 \subsection{Metrics on Deligne pairings}

-As a special case of a general construction discussed extensively in Appendix~\ref{sec:Deligne}, the \emph{Deligne pairing} associates to $n+1$ line bundles $L_0,\dots,L_n$ on the $n$-dimensional projective $K$-scheme $X$ a line bundle $\langle L_0,\dots,L_n\rangle$ on $\spec K$, \ie a one-dimensional $K$-vector space.
-This pairing is symmetric, multi-additive, and the data of a regular section $s_0\in H^0(X,L_0)$ with zero divisor $Z$ defines a canonical isomorphism
+As a special case of a general construction discussed extensively in Appendix~\ref{sec:Deligne}, the \emph{Deligne pairing} associates to an $(n+1)$-tuple of line bundles $L_0,\ldots,L_n$ on an $n$-dimensional projective $K$-scheme $X$ a line bundle $\langle L_0,\ldots,L_n\rangle$ on $\spec K$, \ie a one-dimensional $K$-vector space.